gardener/gardener/docs/extensions/operatingsystemconfig.md

 Gardener installs a few components onto every worker machine in order to allow it to join the shoot cluster.
 There is the `kubelet` process, some scripts for continuously checking the health of `kubelet` and `docker`, but also configuration for log rotation, CA certificates, etc.
-The complete configuration you can find [here](../../pkg/operation/botanist/component/extensions/operatingsystemconfig/original/components).
+The complete configuration you can find [at the components folder](../../pkg/operation/botanist/component/extensions/operatingsystemconfig/original/components).
 We are calling this the "original" user-data.

 ## How does Gardener bootstrap the machines?

 Usually, you would submit all the components you want to install onto the machine as part of the user-data during creation time.
-However, some providers do have a size limitation (like ~16KB) for that user-data.
+However, some providers do have a size limitation (around ~16KB) for that user-data.
-That's why we do not send the "original" user-data to the machine-controller-manager (who forwards it then to the provider's API).
+That's why we do not send the "original" user-data to the machine-controller-manager (who then forwards it to the provider's API).
 Instead, we only send a small script that downloads the "original" data and applies it on the machine directly.
 This way we can extend the "original" user-data without any size restrictions - plus we can modify it without the necessity of re-creating the machine (because we run a script that downloads and updates it continuously).